 You have the right to ask for a copy of the information held by us in our records in return for payment of a small fee.
 You also have the right to correct any inaccuracies in your information.

-Telephone calls made to Acumen Financial Planning Limited may be recorded and recordings may be used for training purposes or to meet our regulatory requirements.
+Telephone calls made to Acumen Financial Planning Limited will be recorded and recordings may be used for training purposes or to meet our regulatory requirements.
 Any date provided during the call will be used and held in accordance with the relevant data protection requirements.